beramsey/Nite-Info/README.md

 About:
 This project is my Web Dev 2 final for Code Kentucky.
-It is an informational page for the popular video game Fortnite called Nite Info.
+It is a user friendly information page for the popular video game Fortnite called Nite Info.
 (If it were a real site I imagine it as nite.info.)
 The site includes NAV based on one I created for my Web Dev 1 project.
 The site includes information about the history of Fortnite, a chart of the game's popularity over time utilizing chart.js, a character generator which displays a random character image picked from an array at the click of a button, and a YouTube search API which pulls results for related videos.

 ----

 Project Requirements:
 (All requirements will have screenshots in the requirement screenshots folder located in /project info/requirement screenshots.)

+Aesthetically pleasing: It is basic and functional for an information site and it is responsive.

+Color palette: Located in the project info folder.

+README: You are here.

+JavaScript Requirements:

 Set 1:
 1 Use arrays, objects, sets, or maps to store and retrieve information that is displayed in your app.